The True Story of the #HelpFlorida StartupBus

 After #HelpFlorida, I am utterly convinced that we along with our sponsors and the tech community at large can be a much larger force for good than many of us even realize.

 StartupBus would not be possible without sponsors.
 With their help, we are able to throw amazing events that accelerate people around the globe.
-The StartupHouse now exists as a sister company in San Fran, and my time there was another beautiful adventure.
+The StartupHouse now exists as a sister company in San Francisco, and my time there was another beautiful adventure.
 Elance helps us fill out our teams by providing free labor for the bus ride to anyone who is lacking a certain skill set, or simply doesn’t have enough time to do everything that is needed to launch a company and demo a product on stage in three days.
 Rackspace hosts us every year at their beautiful HQ in San Antonio, and they provide us with free use of their hosting services for months after the event.
 In return for the goodwill shown to #helpFlorida and the StartupBus origination, I’d like to CALL ALL BUSREPRENEURS AROUND THE WORLD: Help me thank our sponsors.
 I propose we organize a windows hackathon and entrepreneurial camp for kids at an AirBnB…do I smell a NutFund?